muratbekj/returnTrend/README.md

 ## News Sources

 The bot currently scrapes from:
-- Sebastian Raschka's AI Magazine
+- Data Machina
 - OpenAI News
-- Artificial Intelligence News
+- The Verge
+- The Decoder
-- TechCrunch AI Section
+- Techspot

 ## Setup